cary-ilm/seabeepea/website/about.md

 [<img src="https://www.openexr.com/images/sample3_03_sm.jpg">](https://www.openexr.com/images/sample3_03.jpg)

 The image on the left shows an exposure setting of 0.
-The middle image displays the image 4 stops darker; details emerge from the glaring sunlight.
-The image on the right is 8 stops darker; even more details emerge from outside the window.
+The middle image displays the image 4 stops darker, revealing details from the glaring sunlight.
+The image on the right is 8 stops darker, and even more details emerge from outside the window.

-With a program like Photoshop that is capable of working with or display high dynamic range images, changing the exposure does not affect image data itself, it simply changes the way that the original 16-bit floating-point pixel values in the image are converted to 8-bit integer data in the frame buffer.
-We call the original 16-bit FP pixels the "raw" image data, and the converted 8-bit pixels the "cooked" image data.
+With a program like Photoshop that is capable of working with and displaying high dynamic range images, changing the exposure does not affect the image data itself, it simply changes the way that the original 16-bit floating-point pixel values in the image are converted to 8-bit integer data in the frame buffer of the display device.
+We call the original 16-bit pixels the "raw" image data, and the converted 8-bit pixels the "cooked" image data.
 When you change the exposure, you are "re-cooking" the data.

 ## History of OpenEXR

-ILM developed the OpenEXR format in response to the demand for higher color fidelity in the visual effects industry.
+Industrial Light & Magic developed the OpenEXR format in response to the demand for higher color fidelity in the visual effects industry.
 When the project began in 2000, ILM evaluated existing file formats, but rejected them for various reasons:

 * 8- and 10-bit formats lack the dynamic range necessary to store high-contrast images captured from HDR devices.